Feyerabend/vm/jvm1/README.md

 done.
 ```

-First there is a hash table number (unique), then the previously mentioned tag, a colon, and the value.
+First there is a table number (unique entries), then the previously mentioned tag, a colon, and the value.
 If we extract some lines from above:

 ```text